ventus-ag/docs/_docs/coretasks/Services.md

 ![](../../assets/img/services/describe_svc.png)

-ClusterIP type we are using for Services wich we don't want to expose outside and want to use it inside our Kubernetes cluster, internal data base, backend API for example.
+ClusterIP type usually used for Services which no need to expose outside and should be used inside Kubernetes cluster.
+For example, internal data base, backend API, etc.